Pension Bible

 How to use these figures

 If you want a quick pension-pot estimate, start with the annuity calculator.
-For round-number examples, see annuity income by pot size and what a £300k annuity could buy.
+For round-number examples, see annuity income by pot size, what a £300k annuity could buy, and the broader £300k pension pot income guide.

 If you are comparing retirement income routes, read annuity vs drawdown.
 If you have medical conditions or lifestyle factors, enhanced annuities are important because a standard table can understate the income available after underwriting.